M-Earl/AWS_SAA_Notes/notes.md

 * Kinesis Data Firehose writes to S3, Redshift, Elasticsearch, HTTP or 3rd party apps (datadog, splunk, etc)
 * Kinesis Data Streams - applications consume data streams (for example, containers or lambda) (1/MB/s/shard in, 2 MB/s/shard out unless fan-out)
 * A single Kinesis Data Stream shard shard can ingest up to 1 MB of data per second (including partition keys) or 1,000 records per second for writes
+# Other Amazon Data Flows
+* Amazon AppFlow - automate data flows between SaaS applications (for example, Salesforce) and AWS
+* AWS Simple Workflow Service - used to aid distributed workflows (more particular than step functions)
+* AWS Step Functions - write state machines in JSON
 # VPC
 * VPC endpoints are used to connect AWS --> AWS (powered by AWS PrivateLink)
 * Gateway endpoints can only run S3 and DynamoDB